bk-anupam/LLM_agents/RAG_BOT/README.md

     *   **Set Language:** Use `/language hindi` or `/language english` to set your preferred language for bot responses.
     *   **Upload Documents:** Send PDF or HTM documents directly to the chat to have them indexed.
 The bot will attempt to detect the document's language and index it.
     *   **Query Documents:**
-        *   Use the `/query` command: `/query What is the essence of the Murli?`
-        *   Query with a date filter: `/query Summarize the main points date:1969-01-18`
         *   Send a general message: `What were the main points about soul consciousness on 1969-01-23?` (The agent will attempt retrieval).
-    *   **General Questions:** Ask general knowledge questions (e.g., "What is the capital of France?").
-The agent should answer directly without using the retrieval tool.
+    *   **Conversational Questions:** Ask questions about the chat itself (e.g., "summarize our conversation").
+The agent will use its memory to answer.

 ## Running Tests